Sulagna-Dutta-Roy/Webeginner-projects/Background Color Changer/readme.md

 # Background Color Changer App

 ## Description
-This is a simple app to change Background color.
+This is a simple web app which generate a random rgb color and assign it to background using Javascript.

 ## Technologies used
 - HTML